Maghnie/docs/aedifion.controls.md

 In future, the user can choose control algorithms from the aedifion control library and set it up by adding parameters, system outputs and controller outputs/manipulated variables.
 The algorithm is then operated as-a-service within aedifion.io.
 All interaction will be available via API.

-For now, aedifion staff sets up the control algorithms from the aedifion control library according to the users need.
+For now, aedifion staff sets up the control algorithms from the aedifion control library according to user needs.

 In the following we introduce control functionalities and algorithms in more detail.
-Visit [control specifications](engineers/controls.md) on in-depth information on the offered control algorithms.
+Visit [control specifications](engineers/controls.md) for in-depth information on the offered control algorithms.

-## Control algorithms with feedback usage.
+## Control algorithms with feedback usage

 Control algorithms are defined as automatically generated actions with feedback usage.

-In the meaning of the classic control theory, control algorithms are defined as closed loop control systems.
+In accordance with classic control theory, control algorithms are defined as closed loop control systems.
 Find a schematic diagram of such a system below.
-The difference between the feedback of the controlled system and the setpoint is the input to the system's controller.
+The difference between the feedback from the controlled system and the setpoint is the input to the system's controller.
 The generated algorithms output is the input to the controlled system.

 ![closed loop control system to explain concept of control algorithms](.gitbook/assets/bildschirmfoto-2019-03-05-um-10.21.10.png)

-Find the detailed descriptions of our currently available control algorithms [here](engineers/controls.md).
+Find detailed descriptions of our available control algorithms [here](engineers/controls.md).

 ## Place of implementation